 What the future has in stall

 Looking back, I couldn’t feel happier about my journey here because in such a short time, I’ve managed to grow professionally, overcome fears, and learn tons of new things, like familiarising and confidently using tools like Figma, AfterEffects and Premiere.
 And it feels like I am full of experiences.

 Working here, I keep making new discoveries about myself, one of them is that I really needed a warm, art-oriented, friendly environment in order to be inspired in my creative process, and having supportive mates by my side is of great help.
 I can be myself and that allows me to look for my best version.

-And for the near future, I wish to master these programs and deepen my understanding about this inspiring creative industry that has become a part of my life.
+And for the near future, I wish to master these programs and deepen my understanding of this inspiring creative industry that has become a part of my life.